Running WRF¶

 Observational Nudging¶

-When using this option, similar to Analysis/Grid Nudging (Upper-air and/or Surface), the model is run with extra nudging terms for horizontal winds, temperature, and water vapor; however, in obs-nudging, points near observations are nudged based on model error at the observation site.
+When using this option, similar to Analysis/Grid Nudging (Upper-air and/or Surface), WRF uses extra nudging terms for horizontal winds, temperature, and water vapor; however, in obs-nudging, points near observations are nudged based on model error at the observation site.
 This option is suitable for fine-scale or asynoptic observations.
-See the Observation Nudging Users Guide, Experimental Nudging Options, and README.obs_fdda in WRF/test/em_real/ for details.
+For details, see the Observation Nudging Users Guide, Experimental Nudging Options, and README.obs_fdda in WRF/test/em_real/.

 Using Observational Nudging

-Observation nudging is then activated during WRF, using the following namelist settings in the &fdda record.
-Note that (max_dom) indicates the setting should be applied to each domain you wish to nudge.
+Observation nudging is then activated during WRF, using the following &fdda namelist settings. (max_dom) indicates the a value should be applied for each domain you wish to nudge.

 obs_nudge_opt=1 |